As is often the case, government grant money does not flow directly to individuals.

 NYS residents often qualify for home repair grants to replace aging and energy-inefficient heating, ventilating, and air conditioning (HVAC) equipment.

-Free government air conditioner programs for low-income people are popular during the hot summer.
+Free government air conditioner programs are popular during the hot summer.
 In the same way, furnace replacement becomes a priority during the winter heating season.

 Explore the many government HVAC benefits before the need becomes acute.